Damn Strait

 "Damn Strait" is a song by American country music singer Scotty McCreery.
 It was released on October 18, 2021, as the second single from his fifth studio album Same Truck.
 The song was written by Jim Collins and Trent Tomlinson, and produced by Frank Rogers, Aaron Eshuis, and Derek Wells.

 Background

-"Damn Strait" is a tribute to country music legend George Strait.
+"Damn Strait" is a tribute to country music singer George Strait.
 McCreery told Everything Nash the story behind the song: "I was writing songs left and right, we had the songs put on there, but for me, when I heard a song 'Damn Strait', I immediately raised my hand and said, 'Me, me, me.'
 It's such a cool song.
 It's so cleverly written.
 And obviously I'm a massive George Strait fan.
 It just sounded so much like me."
 When talking about Strait, McCreery said in a press release: "I grew up as a huge George Strait fan, and when I heard this song, I raised my hand to say, 'I want this one.'
 Every country fan has a George Strait story, and everyone has a memory attached to their favorite songs."